-ective Conclusion from research Action Monitoring Costs Time scale and Resources Funding R1D Statement of Priorities Ensure that DMMOs and PPOs are prioritised and dealt with within a reasonable timescale.
+Objective Conclusion from research Action Monitoring Costs Time scale and Resources Funding R1D Statement of Priorities Ensure that DMMOs and PPOs are prioritised and dealt with within a reasonable timescale.
 Publish a report between 1 year and 18 months to go to Planning Committee for recommendation.
-Reports regularly submitted to Planning Committee.
-3 Ongoing Low Non required
+Reports regularly submitted to Planning Committee. £ Ongoing Low Non required

-Links to other plans, strategies legislation (PPL)
+Links to other plans, strategies and changes in legislation (PPL)